Many or all companies we feature compensate us. Compensation and editorial

 Contact your lender

-If you’re not sure what solution works best for your loan, one of the best things you can do is contact your lender to see what options are available.
-This is especially true for private loans since they have fewer protections than federal loans.
+If you’re not sure what solution best suits your loan, contact your lender to learn about available options.
+This is especially true for private loans, which have fewer protections than federal loans.

 You may not find options such as rehabilitation or forbearance with a private lender, but yours should have options for student borrowers who are struggling to make their payments.
 You can also contact your federal loan servicer to find out which options you qualify for.